 Personally, I am a believer that you should actually be active in them for your own good.
 It is like career insurance.
 My experience has shown that being active will increase your network, your knowledge, and ensure you are up to date with news and regulations.
 As your network expands, more opportunities open up for you and your company.
 When your knowledge grows, your value rises like a stock gaining interest.
 Growing knowledge and familiarity with your industry’s regulations will not go unnoticed.
 Of course, your knowledge will be noticed even more if you put yourself out there.
 For example, you could share your knowledge by participating on a panel or speaking at an event.
 If you are not ready to stand in the spotlight, sit back in a cozy, quiet place and write something… tweet, blog, or participate in online chats.
 I like LinkedIn and the weekly #PrintChat.
 If you think you are not ready to share yet, then learn by reading, studying, or by listening to the experts.
 Remember, all of the experts were once beginners.
 They eventually started to give a little something to the industry and then eventually ascended to their expert position.

 When I started in this printing and mailing industry about 20 years ago, I felt overwhelmed and downright stupid.
 Acronyms were being throw around, stories were exchanged, and it seemed like everyone knew each other except me.
 I told myself that I wanted to “get it” and be “part of it” one day.
 The important thing was that I participated.
 There is an old saying, “People remember who was at the wedding, not who sent a gift.”
-Think about it.
-By showing up, you become part of the community and you learn over time.
+By showing up, you become part of the community, and you learn over time.

 After a few local meetings and trade shows, I started to get it and then I started asking questions.
 I was participating.
 Don’t be afraid to make a mistake… just learn from them and listen to what others before you have done.
 Then question it to make it better or learn why it was tried, tested, and became a best practice.